Mtsumi/alx-higher_level_programming/0x00-python-hello_world/README.md

 ## 2. Hello, print

-### 2-print.py is a Python script that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
+### 2-print.py is a Python script that prints exactly "Programming is like building a multilingual puzzle, followed by a new line

+## 3. Print integer

+### 3-print_number.py prints the integer stored in the variable number, followed by Battery street, followed by a new line.